Brandon Figueroa

 Brandon Lee Figueroa (born December 29, 1996) is an American professional boxer.
-He is a two weight world champion, having held the World Boxing Association (WBA) Regular version super bantamweight title from 2019 to 2021, the World Boxing Council (WBC) super bantamweight title in 2021, and the WBC featherweight title from 2024 to 2025.
+He is a two-weight world champion and has held the World Boxing Association (WBA) featherweight title since February 2026.
+He previously held the WBA (Regular version) super bantamweight title from 2019 to 2021, the World Boxing Council (WBC) super bantamweight title in 2021, and the WBC featherweight title from 2024 to 2025.

 Early life

-Brandon was born in Weslaco, Texas to Mexican parents from Tamaulipas, Mexico and is the younger brother of former WBC Lightweight champion Omar Figueroa.
+Brandon was born in Weslaco, Texas, to Mexican parents from Tamaulipas, Mexico, and is the younger brother of former WBC Lightweight champion Omar Figueroa.